NomicFoundation/hardhat-website/src/content/plugin-development/explanations/lifecycle.md

 ### Plugin import

 A Hardhat 3 plugin is a TypeScript object with the `HardhatPlugin` type.
-It can be defined in any `.ts` file, but it's usually defined in the `index.ts` file of the plugin's package, and exported as `default`.
+It can be defined in any `.ts` file, but it's usually defined in the `index.ts` file of the plugin's package and exported as `default`.

 Importing it shouldn't generate any side effects at runtime or import anything other than Hardhat and the plugin's [Type Extensions](./type-extensions.md).
 All the actual behavior must be in separate files that are loaded dynamically.